ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 1 - Outlining setup and arranging storage.md

       /dev/sdd1             lvm2 ---  <10.00g <10.00g
     ~~~

 5. Assign a volume group to the new PV with `vgcreate`.
-Remember that this volume will be for Prometheus, which will be deployed in your cluster in the `monitoring` namespace.
+Remember that this volume is going to be for Prometheus, which will be deployed in your cluster in the `monitoring` namespace.
 So, execute `vgcreate` like this:

     ~~~sh
     $ sudo vgcreate monitoring-ssd /dev/sdd1